 • Emigration, 18 Oct 1764.
 6 Verification of this emigrant provided by Dr. Bernd Gölzer from the compiled records of Dr. Gerhard Hein:

 Records of Saarwerden county office for Kirberg, dated 18 Oct 1764, a contemporary table of the descendants of Joseph Schneider: Ulrich Schneider and his wife had five children who are referred to as "emigrated to America": Johann Nicolaus, Johann Fridrich, Johannes, Maria Esther, and Johann Daniel Schneider.

 [Note: this is not the date they emigrated; it is the date the record of their earlier emigration was recorded.]

-Johannes married Anna Margaret Wotring, daughter of Abraham Wotring and Anna Margaretha Mertz.1 (Anna Margaret Wotring was born in Fénétrange, , Lorraine, France, christened on 20 Oct 1725 in Diedendorf Reformed Church, Diedendorf, Bas-Rhin, Alsace, France 7 and died on 8 Oct 1763 in North Whitehall Twp., Lehigh, PA 1 3.)
+Johannes married Anna Margaret Wotring, daughter of Abraham Wotring and Anna Margaretha Mertz.1 (Anna Margaret Wotring was born in Fénétrange, , Lorraine, FRA, christened on 20 Oct 1725 in Diedendorf: Diedendorf Reformed Church, Bas-Rhin, Alsace, FRA 7 and died on 8 Oct 1763 in North Whitehall Twp., Lehigh, PA 1 3.)